Zeolite in agriculture

 -

-Experimental design : Plots were established in which zeolite was added to the soil at various doses.
-Control plots without zeolite were used for comparison.
-The plants were observed throughout the growing season, and parameters such as plant height, leaf number, leaf color, and yield were recorded.
+Experimental setup : Plots were established where zeolite was added to the soil in varying doses.
+Control plots without zeolite served as a comparison.
+The plants were observed throughout the entire growing season, and parameters such as plant height, number of leaves, leaf color, and yield were documented.

 -

-Results : Plants in the zeolite-treated soils showed better health and higher yields.
-The stable water and nutrient conditions led to better growth rates and lower susceptibility to stress.
+Results : The plants in the zeolite-treated soils showed improved health and higher yields.
+The stable water and nutrient levels led to better growth rates and reduced susceptibility to stress.

 -

-Experimental design : Plots were established in which zeolite was added to the soil at various doses.
-Control plots without zeolite were used for comparison.
-The plants were observed throughout the growing season, and parameters such as plant height, leaf number, leaf color, and yield were recorded.
+Experimental setup : Plots were established where zeolite was added to the soil in varying doses.
+Control plots without zeolite served as a comparison.
+The plants were observed throughout the entire growing season, and parameters such as plant height, number of leaves, leaf color, and yield were documented.

 -